gigawhitlocks/emacs-configs/readme.md

 :after (treemacs magit))
 ```

 ## Theme

 I'm mainly using the Doom Emacs theme pack.
-I think they're really nice
-to look at, especially with `solaire-mode`.
+I think they're really nice to look at, especially with `solaire-mode`.

 ### Theme packs

-1. Doom
+-   Doom

-    ``` commonlisp
+    ```emacs-lisp
     (use-package doom-themes
       :config
       ;; Global settings (defaults)
       (setq doom-themes-enable-bold t    ; if nil, bold is universally disabled doom-themes-enable-italic t
             ) ; if nil, italics is universally disabled

       ;; Corrects (and improves) org-mode's native fontification.
       ;; TODO is this still relevant when also using org-modern? or do ;; they just conflict?